-Surgical Empathy is the process of empathically going into the hopelessness abscess in the Dark Night of the Soul of a person in despair, incising and draining it with accurate compassion and then proceeding to empatholysis where a person’s attachment to death as the only relief for unbearable pain is broken and instead that person attaches to compassionate empathy which forms a bridge to hope and that person heals from their inside out with their despair organically disappearing.
+Surgical Empathy is the process of empathically going into the hopelessness abscess in the Dark Night of the Soul of a person in despair, and using radical attunement to incise and drain it and then proceeding to empatholysis where a person’s attachment to death as the only relief for unbearable pain is broken and instead that person attaches to compassionate empathy which forms a bridge to hope and that person heals from their inside out with their despair organically disappearing.

 What follows in the video below and the follow on text is meant as a catalyst for a tough, but potentially life saving and even healing conversation.

 Depressed teens have used it to share with their parents to tell them, “This is what I’ve been trying to tell you.”

 Worried parents of a sullen, angry and withdrawn teen have used it with that child and asked them, “Is this what you’ve been trying to tell me?”
 And if that teen relates to it, parents have asked him/her to go over it line by line to explain more while the parents have promised to “just listen.”

 From: Talking to Crazy: How to Deal with the Irrational and Impossible People in Your Life

 “Given all the things I’m doing that have disappointed you, I’m hoping you won’t just see this as another excuse or a way of manipulating you, both of which I’m very capable of doing and during other times have even been a master at.

 In fact I’ve been so good at doing both of those, I’m afraid to tell you what I’m about to and have you think I’m just being dramatic and only trying to get attention or get out of taking responsibility for my actions and paying the consequences for them.

 Today, I have a little bigger fish to fry.

 I’m losing it.
 I’m losing my mind, my sense of who I am, of where I belong, and I’m spending more and more time wondering if life is worth living.